 Excess upper back and chest skin & fat.
 This is usually caused by obesity and subsequent weight loss.

 Through a horizontal incision on your upper back excess skin and subcutaneous fat are removed.
 The resultant scar is a horizontal scar across your upper back that continues around to your breasts/chest.
 Drains will most likely be used.
-The total operating room time varies depending on the number of different body contouring procedures performed and the number of intra-operative position changes.
 The procedure is often combined with liposuction, brachioplasty and/or mastopexy.

 To improve upper body contour.

 Surgery Center or Hospital

 Patients should be at a stable weight and cannot be using any nicotine containing substances.